 For more information on mud dauber wasps and sand wasps, please see the page on solitary species.

-Polistes nests are very common and unless you have more than a dozen active nests, we only collect them from places we are already removing hornets or yellowjackets.
+Polistes nests are very common and unless you have more than a fifteen active nests, we only collect them from places we are already removing hornets or yellowjackets.